josh-works/josh-works.github.io/_pages/recommended-reading.md

 1. ["The 30-Year Mortgage is an Intrinsically Toxic Product" by Byrne Hobart](https://byrnehobart.medium.com/the-30-year-mortgage-is-an-intrinsically-toxic-product-200c901746a),
 2. [`Government Policy, Housing, and the Origins of Securitization, 1780 - 1968` by Sarah Lehman Quinn](https://escholarship.org/uc/item/7sq3f6xk) tells the story of 'regimes and attempted regimes of social control via housing<>financial policy`, which puts many of this century’s financial tooling developments in an interesting context.
+3. All the "money" comes from/goes to [the banking fraud of treating customer's deposits as loans](https://mises.org/library/book/money-bank-credit-and-economic-cycles).
+It's not really money, it's mis-allocated real resources, the misallocation of which has real world consequences that self-correct the original error. ('the economic cycle')

 ## 13 Books related to trauma, self-concept, and existing in the western world